Updated as of July 2019

 Options to get to Chiang Rai are by plane and land:

 Getting to Chiang Rai By Plane: There is no direct flight outside Thailand that service to Chiang Rai.
 To get to the city, you can take a plane from your destination to Bangkok or Chiang Mai.
 From both destinations, you may take a bus or another plane via Thai Airways or Thai AirAsia in Bangkok and Thai Airways and Nok Air in Chiang Mai.

 Getting to Chiang Rai By Land: There are buses or trains that service to Chiang Rai from Bangkok and Chiang Mai in Thailand and Luang Prabang in Laos.
-Check bus or train availability and rate through the following providers:

 TOP ATTRACTIONS IN CHIANG RAI

 Here are some of the major sights and top tourist spots that you can visit in Chiang Rai, Thailand.

 BAAN DAM MUSEUM (BLACK HOUSE)